Jonahjohnzon/Junkyard-chatapp/README.md

 # `Features`
 - Users can join to the same room and chat.
 - The app allows you to send text messages and Video calls.
+- The app allows you to send images below 500kb.
+- No login required, users stay anonymous

 # `Authors`